Balshastri Jambhekar

-Bal Ganghadhar Shastri Jambhekar (20 February 1812 – 17 May 1846) also known as Bal Shastri Jambhekar was an Indian journalist from Bombay Presidency.
-He was the first to start journalism in Marathi with the first newspaper in this language named Darpan in the early days of British Rule in India.
-Thus he is known as the Father of Marathi journalism.
-January 6 is not the birth anniversary of Balshastri Jambhekar.
+Bal Ganghadhar Shastri Jambhekar (20 February 1812 – 17 May 1846), also known as Bal Shastri Jambhekar, was an Indian journalist from the Bombay Presidency.
+He was the first to introduce journalism in Marathi with the first newspaper in this language named Darpan in the early days of British rule in India.
+Thus he is known as the father of Marathi journalism.
+January 6 is not the birth anniversary of Bal Shastri Jambhekar.
 On January 6, 1832, he started Darpan, the first newspaper in Marathi.
 Therefore, this day is celebrated as Patrakar Din (Journalists' Day) or Darpan Din in Maharashtra.

 Since Balshastri Jambhekar himself never mentioned his birth date anywhere, there is some confusion regarding it.
 However, based on the study of available documents, one of his biographers, Yashwant Padhye, has suggested that his birth date could be February 16, 1812.
 Due to this uncertainty, the Marathi Vishwakosh does not mention his birth date.
 However, as per a government order issued in 2021, Balshastri Jambhekar's birth anniversary is officially celebrated on February 20.

 Birth

-He was born on 20th February 1812 in the remote village of Pombhurle in Devgad taluka (Sindhudurga) in Konkan region of Maharashtra state.
-Talented and intelligent since childhood, Jambhekar became a great scholar and researcher in many subjects on adulthood.
-He was active only for a very short period, but his exceptional work left a permanent mark on India.
-And he died in Baneshwar.
+He was born on 20 February 1812 in the remote village of Pombhurle in Devgad taluka (Sindhudurga) in Konkan region of Maharashtra state.
+Jambhekar became a scholar and researcher in many subjects on adulthood.
+He was active only for a very short period, but his work left a permanent mark on India.
+He died in Baneshwar.

 Establishment of First Newspaper in Marathi Language – Darpan

 Balshastri Jambhekar had grasped correctly the importance and power of the print media in the coming times during British Rule in India.
 He was sure that if the British were to be overthrown and freedom was to be attained, then it was essential to awaken the masses and the print media was the most useful tool to that end.

 The newspaper Darpan was born out of this patriotism and social awareness.
 He founded Darpan as the first Marathi newspaper.
 He was editor of this newspaper during the British rule in India.
 This turned out to be the beginning of Marathi journalism.
 Balshastri Jambhekar was only 20 years old then.
 His associates in this phase included people like Govind Kunte and Bhau Mahajan.
 The first issue of Darpan was published on 6 January 1832.
 The newspaper was printed both in English and Marathi languages in two separate columns.
 Marathi was meant for the general public and English was meant for the ruling British.
 It was priced at 1 rupee.
 Newspaper was a new idea in India at that time hence there were very few subscribers in the beginning but slowly people appreciated it and agreed with the thoughts expressed in it.
-The readership grew.

-It was published for eight and half years.
+The readership grew and it published for eight and half years.
 The last issue was published in July 1840.